Computational Complexity

 Tree-like Complexity

-function insertintosorted!(numbers, num)
+function contains(numbers, num)

 n = length(numbers)

-endpoint = n
+startpoint, endpoint = 1, n

-while startpoint-endpoint > 1
+while endpoint - startpoint > 1

 midpoint = (startpoint+endpoint)÷2